numerous-com/numerous-sdk/CONTRIBUTING.md

 should be usable as documentation to understand the expectations of the new code.

+## Documentation

+In the python SDK, we document modules, functions, classes, and methods using docstrings.
+We use the [Google Docstring format](https://google.github.io/styleguide/pyguide.html#s3.8-comments-and-docstrings).

 ## Git workflow

 When creating a pull request with changes, please consider the following